michaelcale/books/books/go/0080-slices/070-removing-elements-slicing-slices.md

     newSlice7 := slice[:first]
     // > [1 2]

-> If the new slice have to contains exactly the same elements than the first one, you can use the same thing but with `last := first-1`.
+> If the new slice has to contain exactly the same elements as the first one, you can use the same thing but with `last := first-1`.
-(This can be useful in case of your indexes are previously computed)
+(This can be useful in cases where your indexes are previously computed)